RxSwiftCommunity/RxOptional/README.md

 ```

 ##### catchOnEmpty
-`.catchOnEmpty` ensures that the hander function returns a Observable or Driver with
+`.catchOnEmpty` guarantees that the hander function returns a Observable or Driver with
 non-empty elements by calling `.errorOnEmpty` or `.fatalErrorOnEmpty`
 respectfully.
 ```swift